gryan337/zabbix-widgets-table/README.md

 ## Known Issues and Things I'd like to polish

- - Remove all pagination from DOM manipulation to an in memory approach.
-This will involve initiating a few arrays from the beginning, clearing the table, and only inserting the rows that should be visible.
-This should help clean up sluggishness due to very large datasets (Especially when using canvas')
- - Add more '?' help icons in the configuration form to describe how to use the field
  - Add a help tooltip in the column filter for each dropdown element.
+Add more dropdown options?
  - Polish the code.... a lot.
 Much of the work was done in javascript, but much of it could be moved to PHP classes/function and CSS.
 But again, the widget is highly useful today, so code cleanup can wait
  - Better documentation on this page.